Federal Student Financial Aid Penalties for Drug Law Violations

 Refund Policy for Title IV Recipients

 Federal regulations require each educational University to have a written policy for the refund and repayment of federal aid received by students who withdraw during a term for which payment has been received.
-These policies are effective only if a student completely terminates enrollment (i.e., cancels his/her registration, withdraws, or is dismissed) or stops attending classes before completing 60% or more of the enrollment period.
+These policies are effective only if a student completely terminates enrollment (i.e., cancels his/her registration, withdraws, or is dismissed) or stops attending classes before completing more than 60% of the enrollment period.

-Students who withdraw during the drop/add period are eligible to receive 100 percent refund of tuition.
+Students who withdraw during the drop/add period are eligible to receive a refund of tuition according to the institutional refund policy.
 Following the drop/add period, adjustments to tuition resulting from official resignations are based on the effective date of withdrawal and in accordance with the federally mandated calculation as specified in Section 484B of the Higher Education Act.
 This law also specified the order of return of Title IV funds to the programs from which they were awarded.

 The calculation is based on the period of enrollment completed.
 That percentage is computed by dividing the total number of calendar days in the term into the number of calendar days completed as of the date of student notification.
 The percentage of Title IV assistance to which the student is entitled (has "earned") is equal to this percentage of the term completed, up to 60%.
 If the withdrawal occurs after 60% of the term is completed, the percentage is equal to 100%.

 The amount of Title IV aid which must be returned is based on the percentage of "unearned" aid.
 That percentage is computed by subtracting earned aid from 100%.
 The University is required to return the lesser of: 1) the unearned aid percentage applied to institutional charges or 2) the unearned aid percentage applied to the total Title IV aid received.